TechKB/IaaS/ELBtest/README.md

-This template builds 2x Windows 2012 R2 IIS servers and External Load Balancer
+This template builds 2x Windows 2012 R2 IIS servers with an external load balancer